ManuSharma1991/mv-portfolio/README.md

-# mv-portfolio: My Personal Landing Page & Portfolio
+# `mv-portfolio`: My React-Powered Landing Page & Portfolio

-Welcome to the codebase for my personal landing page: [manuviswanadha.in](https://manuviswanadha.in) (replace with your actual link once live).
-This project is built with React, TypeScript, and styled using Material-UI (MUI).
-It's containerized with Docker and self-hosted on my Raspberry Pi homelab.

-This README provides an overview of the project, mirroring the content of the live landing page.
+This repository contains the source code for my personal website, [manuviswanadha.in](https://manuviswanadha.in), showcasing my skills in MERN stack development, DevOps, and self-hosting.

+Built with **React, TypeScript, and Material-UI (MUI)**, and deployed via Docker on my homelab, this project is a transparent look into how I build modern web applications.
+This README mirrors the live site's content, offering a deep dive into my expertise and approach.

+Curious about the tech or my work?
+You're in the right place.

 ---

-## 👋 Manu Viswanadha: MERN Stack Development & Self-Hosted Solutions – Tailored to Your Needs.
+## 👋 Manu Viswanadha: MERN Stack Development & Self-Hosted Solutions – Tailored to Your Needs

 Building intuitive web experiences with the MERN stack and offering robust self-hosting expertise.
 My approach involves rapidly grasping your project needs to propose versatile and efficient solutions tailored for you.